atomicwest/PacManVR/README.md

 #### [Betas available](/Builds)
 Betas have now been released and has sound enabled.
-The release is for Android only, but an iOS version can be built with the scripts on this repo if you have Unity and the necessary SDKs.
+The release is for Android only, but an iOS version can be built with the scripts and 3D assets in this repo if you have Unity and the necessary SDKs.
 A more detailed walkthrough of the project, how the Unity scenes were built, and how the scripts are linked will be written out in the near future.